Please ensure Javascript is enabled for purposes of website accessibility

 StoneRiver Vineyards is well known for producing some of Oregon's most outstanding wine.
 It is located in the Bear Creek Valley, a part of the Rogue Valley American Viticulture Area (AVA) in Southern, Oregon.

 StoneRiver Vineyards is made up of 3 adjacent farm parcels previously known as Pioneer Orchards, Fowler Ranch and Brookbank Orchards.
 Together they total 45 acres.
-33 acres are planted to 13 varieties of wine grapes: 4 whites and 9 reds.
-5 acres are set aside in 21 Eco-zones to support our sustainability programs and 2 acres are set aside as a buffer along Coleman Creek for riparian restoration and conservation.
-The remaining 5 acres are used to support our vineyard operations.
-60% of our grapes are sold under long term contract to A to Z Wineworks in Newberg, Oregon.
-The other 40% are used in the production of our own wines.
+31 are planted to 16 varieties of grapes (6 whites and 10 reds), 3 acres are set aside in 10 Eco-zones that support our vineyard conservation efforts and 2 acres are set aside as a buffer zone along Coleman Creek for riparian restoration and conservation.
+The remaining nine acres are used to support normal vineyard and Tasting Room operations.

 StoneRiver Vineyards is located in the Anderson sub-watershed, one of 21 sub-watersheds in the Bear Creek Watershed in Southern Oregon.
 Bear Creek Valley, which is defined by the Bear Creek Watershed, is approximately 400 miles square and 28 miles long.
 There are 83 named creeks in Bear Creek Valley.
 These creeks all flow into Bear Creek, then into the Rogue River where they travel approximately 127 miles and empty into the Pacific Ocean.